wp-plugins/chatmeim-shortcode/readme.txt

 Tags: chat, jabber, jappix, mini, xmpp
 Requires at least: 3.3
 Tested up to: 3.4
-Stable tag: 1.0.2.1
+Stable tag: 1.0.3

-This plugin add the javascript code for Chatme.im mini a jabber/XMPP group chat for your wordrepss.
+This plugin add the javascript code for Chatme.im mini a Jabber/XMPP group chat for your WordPress.

 == Description ==

-This plugin add the javascript code for Chatme.im mini a jabber/XMPP group chat for your wordrepss.
+This plugin add the javascript code for Chatme.im mini a Jabber/XMPP group chat for your WordPress.
-It's a facebook-like chat based on jabber/XMPP.
+It's a facebook-like chat based on Jabber/XMPP.

 For more information, check out [chatme.im](http://chatme.im/) and [webchat](https://webchat.chatme.im/).

+Special Thanks:

+* Neustradamus for french translation
+* To my professor for moral support
+* To my sister for having tolerated
+* My doctor for support
+* My work for the economic support

+Hand-crafted, and made with love, in [Rosolina](http://rosolina.me), Italy.

 == Installation ==